cha-kos/syntheseyeser/README.md

 ### Music Player

 To illustrate the full ability of the 3D visualizer, a music player was added.
-Upon click of the "play" button, the featured song , "Drowning In You" by Pascäal begins playing.
-This song was chosen for its dynamic nature of short silences throughout the song.
+Upon clicking the "play" button, the featured song , "Drowning In You" by Pascäal begins playing.
+This song was chosen for its dynamic nature of short silences and isolated textured sounds.